Dementia and Memory Problems

 Many of us become more forgetful as we get

-older.
-Some of us will begin to develop more serious problems which
+Some of us will begin to develop more serious problems and may

-may be the first signs of dementia or Alzheimer’s
+worry that they are the first signs of dementia or Alzheimer’s

 disease.
-This leaflet discusses the possible causes of poor memory and how
+This leaflet looks at some causes of poor

 What is dementia?